dpungaliya/tic-tac-toe/README.md

 # E. Testing and Accessibility

 I did not look at the aspects of testing,as it was very time consuming and for this assignment,very subjective as well.

+I took my friend,Karan Shah's help during this assignment.
+I also referred to a lot of online material for the same.

 # F. Project Duration